101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-6/course.md

 export function release_donations(account: AccountId): void
 ```

 The given functions are written in AssemblyScript.
 But they could also have been written in Rust or any other language that compiles to Wasm.
-But it is easier to understand and saves some compiling time compared to Rust which is great for prototyping and simple contracts.
+But it is easier to understand and saves some compiling time than Rust, which is excellent for prototyping and simple contracts.

 You can see that all functions are exported so that they can be called from other accounts.
 Every function has a name and optional arguments that must be of a specific type (custom types included).
 Every function needs to return something: void or another data type.